jeju5/management/cs/aws/aws_developer.md

           * 0.0.0.0/0 is for ipv4
           * ::/0 is for ipv6
       * launch
+        * upon launching an instance you will be prompted to "Select an existing key pair or create a new key pair"
         * you will need public key and private key
           * public/private key
             * symmetric key encryption